Assad forces renew Homs assault

 In Damascus, Syrian forces bombarded the northern district of Qaboun and later entered it in armoured vehicles, storming houses, following attacks on Friday on buses carrying troops and pro-Assad militia, opposition sources said.

-Attacks on loyalist buses and army roadblocks were also reported in the last three days in the Damascus neighborhoods of Barzeh and Mezze.
+Attacks on loyalist buses and army roadblocks were also reported in the last three days in the Damascus neighbourhoods of Barzeh and Mezze.

 Western countries, unwilling to launch the kind of military intervention which toppled Libyan leader Muammar Gaddafi last year, are struggling to work out how to address the violence in Syria.
 While they want Assad to step down, he retains the support of Russia.